zzzprojects/Eval-SQL.NET/README.md

 # What's Eval-SQL.Net?
-Eval SQL.NET is a library that allows to evaluate dynamically C# expression directly in T-SQL.
+Eval SQL.NET is a library that allows evaluating C# expression dynamically directly in T-SQL.

 It provides to your SQL Server all missing pieces like regular expression and dynamic arithmetic string evaluation.